sleepyHolo/BaseMod/README.md

 * `boolean receiveStartAct()` - After a new act is started.
 * `boolean receivePostCampfire()` - After a campfire action is performed.
 Returning false will allow another action to be performed.
 * `void receivePostDraw(AbstractCard)` - After a card is drawn.
+* `void receivePostExhaust(AbstractCard)` - After a card is exhausted.
+* `void receiveCardUse(AbstractCard)` - Directly after a card is used (can be used to add additional functionality to cards on use).
 * `void receivePostDungeonInitialize()` - After dungeon initialization completes.
 * `void receivePostEnergyRecharge()` - At the start of every player turn, after energy has recharged.
 * `void receivePostInitialize()` - One time only, at the end of `CardCrawlGame.initialize()`.